day8/re-frame/docs/coeffects.md

 It is a function which returns an Interceptor whose `:before` function loads a value into a `context's` `:coeffect` map.

 `inject-cofx` takes either one or two arguments.
 The first is always the `id` of the coeffect required (called a `cofx-id`).
 The 2nd is an optional addition value.
-.

-So, in the case above, the `cofx-id` was `:local-store`  and the additional value was "defaults-key" which was presumable the place to look in LocalStore
+So, in the case above, the `cofx-id` was `:local-store`  and the additional value was "defaults-key" which was presumably the LocalStore key.

 ### More `inject-cofx`